-- Trick Choice.
+- (1) Trick Choice.
 Only pass tricks listed in this Chapter can be scored in a tournament. - (2) Skier Responsibility.
 It is the responsibility of the skier to: - (a) Make each action and movement clear to the Boat Judge(s), taking into account the distance, water spray, speed of movement and other factors affecting the ability of a Boat Judge to discern the prescribed actions when performing a trick. - (b) Clearly pause between tricks to allow the trick to be recognized and to ensure that the following trick is being started from BSP. - (B) Highest Scoring Sequence.
-The highest scoring sequence of turns shall be used for scoring a trick run.
+The highest scoring sequence of turns that complies with all rotation rules shall be used for scoring a trick run.